This section of the ISO27k FAQ concerns internal auditing of an ISMS and formal certification against ISO/IEC 27001:

 - Conduct an information risk assessment - ideally using a recognized formal method but a custom process may be acceptable if applied methodically.
 There’s more advice in the risk management section of this FAQ.

-- (a) Prepare a Statement of Applicability - according to ISO/IEC 27000, the SoA is a “documented statement describing the control objectives and controls that are relevant and applicable to the organization’s ISMS”.
+- (a) Prepare a Statement of Applicability - according to ISO/IEC 27000, the SoA is a “documented statement describing the control objectives and controls that are relevant and applicable to the organisation’s ISMS”.
 Which of the control objectives from ISO/IEC 27002 are applicable to your ISMS, and which are irrelevant, not appropriate or otherwise not required?
 Document these management decisions in your SoA; and in parallel ...

-(b) Prepare Risk Treatment Plan - ISO/IEC 27000 describes the information security RTP as “a plan that identifies the appropriate management actions, resources, responsibilities, timeliness and priorities for managing information security risks”.
+(b) Prepare a Risk Treatment Plan - ISO/IEC 27000 describes the information security RTP as “a plan that identifies the appropriate management actions, resources, responsibilities, timeliness and priorities for managing information security risks”.

 - Develop ISMS implementation program - given the scale, it is generally appropriate to think in terms of an overall program of individual projects to implement various parts of ISO/IEC 27002, for example one project for each of the main sections of the standard.
 Which resources can you call upon, direct, use, borrow or persuade to build or supplement your core ISMS implementation team?
 You will probably need experienced information security professionals (particularly a team leader) and support from related functions such as Internal Audit, Risk, Compliance, HR, Finance and Marketing, not just IT.
 You are advised to plan the work in risk-priority-order where possible i.e. tackle the biggest risks early so that, whatever happens to your program of work in practice, it has had a good go at knocking down the main issues and can demonstrate real progress, even if it then falters for some reason.
 Also, early wins are a source of helpful positive feedback: this is an important aspect to the program which as to be seen to be effective by management, as well as actually being effective.
 If all the program does is interfere with business, annoy managers and cost a packet, it is hardly going to be on the shortlist of “things we really must keep doing next year”!